AliFlux/AlgoFlux-Runtime/README.md

 ##### Note

 > The runtime does not come with a UI for data display.
-To use to UI controls, please use the [AlgoFlux IDE](http://algoflux.com).
+For UI controls, please use the [AlgoFlux IDE](http://algoflux.com).

 ## Examples